mattray/mattray-cookbooks/bittorrent/README.md

 # Attribute Parameters
 - torrent: torrent file of the swarm to join.
 Can either be a url or local file path.
 - path: directory to for the download.
+- port: listening port for peers. (default 6881)
+- seeder: hostname or address of the seeder if the torrent does not have a tracker. (optional)
 - blocking: should the file be downloaded in a blocking way?
-If `true` Chef will download the file in a single Chef run, if `false` will start the download and continue seeding in the background.
-Default is `true`.
+If `true` Chef will download the file in a single Chef run, if `false` will start the download and continue seeding in the background. (default true)
-- continue_seeding: should the file continue to be seeded to the swarm after download?
-Default is `false`.
+- continue_seeding: should the file continue to be seeded to the swarm after download? (default false)
-- dht_listen_port: UDP port or ports to listen for DHT.
-Default is "6881-6999".
-- listen_port: TCP port or ports to listen for incoming peers.
-Default is "6881-6999".
-- upload_limit: maximum upload speed limit in kilobytes/sec.
+- upload_limit: maximum upload speed limit in kilobytes/sec. (optional)

 # Examples
     # download the lucid iso